andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 The new parent class would introduce the new DB config for `my_animals_db` and have the concept of "writing" and "reading" roles, shown below.

-The new parent class from the example then is `AnimalsRecord`, which is a child class that inherits from `ApplicationRecord`, and effectively becomes the "interface" for any Active Record classes that wish to read/write to this new DB.
+The new class is `AnimalsRecord`, which is a child class that inherits from `ApplicationRecord`.
+Extending this new parent class becomes the "interface" for any additional Active Record classes that wish to read or write to this new DB.

 Examples from Rails' Documentation:
 ```rb